-- 65. The Council operates a bespoke job evaluation scheme to determine the pay relativities for the Council's three most senior Officers.
-The pay relativities for the other Senior Officers are set by the Council's Job Family Framework, which is underpinned by the Local Government NJC Job Evaluation Scheme, in line with all other Council employees. - 66.
-The Senior Management reporting structure is set out at Appendix B and is correct as at 31 March 2020.
-The structure will be subject to change.
-This covers the Chief Executive, one Chief Officer and five Heads of Service as well as the next reporting line down.

-67. All remuneration packages exceeding £100,000 must be reported to Full Council prior to any recruitment.
+- 62. The Council uses a job evaluation scheme to determine the pay relativities for its Senior Officers.
+The pay relativities for all other Officers are set by the Council's Job Family Framework, which is underpinned by the Local Government NJC Job Evaluation Scheme. - 63.
+The senior officer pay structure is set out at Appendix A. - 64.
+The senior officer reporting structure is set out at Appendix B and is correct as at 31 March 2023. - 65.
+All remuneration packages exceeding £100,000 must be reported to Full Council prior to any recruitment.
 This includes salary, any allowances and benefits in kind, but excludes pension.